Back to Overview Brochures

 NIR dyes often show large variation in their fluorescence decay with the molecular environment [2].
 Explore the use of NIR fluorophores as molecular sensors!
 Below: Pig skin stained with DTTCC.

-Multi-Wavelength Detection
+Multi-Wavelength FLIM

-bh Lifetime Imaging Systems
+bh FLIM Systems

-DCS-120 Confocal
+DCS-120 Confocal FLIM System

-DCS-120 Multiphoton
+DCS-120 MP Multiphoton FLIM System

 DCS-120 MACRO

-FLIM System for Zeiss LSM 980 confocal
+FLIM System for Zeiss LSM 980 Confocals

-FLIM System for Zeiss LSM 980 NLO Multiphoton
+FLIM System for Zeiss LSM 980 NLO Multiphoton Microscopes

 References